tamhinsf/AzureMonitor4Siem/README.md

       * ***AZ_EVENTHUB_NAMESPACE***  - the name of the Azure Event Hub namespace
 *  Open a bash shell and run ***setupAzureMonitor&#46;sh***.
 For example:
    * ./setupAzureMonitor.sh
       *  Follow the directions to log in to Azure.
 If you have logged in to Azure using Azure CLI before ("az login"), you have the option of using locally cached credentials.
       *  You will be given the option of destroying any resource group that has the same name as the one you wish to use.
+Deleting the resource group will also destroy all resources within it.
 This is particularly useful if you plan to run the ***setupAzureMonitor&#46;sh*** script multiple times for testing and demo purposes.
 *  The script will take 5 to 10 minutes to complete
+   * You may see "Waiting for Event Hub Creation to complete" several times
-*  At the end, you will be given the option of identifying the folder where downloaded activity log files are stored.
+*  You'll be given the option of identifying the folder where downloaded activity log files are stored.
    *  If you change your mind, alter the value of ***az_local_logs_dir*** in ***azureSettings&#46;json***.
-   *  If you don't provide value, we'll create a temporary folder each time you start the application and store logs there
+   *  If you don't provide a value, we'll create a temporary folder each time you start the application
 * A file named ***azureSettings&#46;json*** will be created containing all of the connection parameters needed by ***AzureMonitor4Siem*** to download Azure activity logs.